hackclub/hackclub/workshops/pcb_level_2/README.md

 ### Other components

-You might've noticed that in my original footprint assignment window had some components filled out already.
+You might've noticed that my original footprint assignment window had some components filled out already.
 This is because chips like the ATmega328P-AU only have one footprint - that's what the `AU` designates.

-Others, like the switch, were found by searching for the part number, `1187A`, through the footprint window.
+Others, like the switch, were found by searching for their part number, `1187A`, in the footprint window.

 Lastly, some components like the USB-C Receptacle can be weird.
 While there are hundreds of different manufacturers of USB-C ports and receptacles, there are only a few common designs.
 However, there is no way to confirm which part uses which design without manually checking each dimension, so I just used the popular `HRO_TYPE-C-31-M-12`.